SinghKarminder/IoT-STM32CubeIDE/1.Push_Button/README.md

 6. Run the project

-7. Output: LED2 blink after every 500 ms
+7. Output: LED2 will be toggled when button PA13 will be pressed

 Refer video: https://www.youtube.com/watch?v=hyZS2p1tW-g